 Best Interfaith Jewish Books for Kids

 10. Bubbe and Gram: My Two Grandmothers by Hawxhurst

 Twelve-year-old Sam Goodman celebrates a mixture of Jewish and Christian holidays that starts to feel like a minefield after the “Hannukah Bush” — aka Christmas Tree — gets destroyed by the family dog.
 And things get more confusing when Sam has to write a report on the Holocaust at school.
 Finally, Sam decides he needs to have a little talk with God himself to figure this all out; is He listening?
-And can He talk back?! [chapter book, ages 9-12]
+And can He talk back?! [middle grade, ages 8 and up]

 This gentle story is a Booklist Editor and Books for Youth Award Winner.
-The little girl’s beloved grandpa dies and her father who converted to Judaism takes her to a Christian service for him.
-Her daddy also remembers Grandpa in a Jewish way, but in the end, the little girl finds her own way to remember her Grandpa. [picture book, age 4-8]
+The little girl’s beloved grandpa dies and her father who converted to Judaism takes her to Christian service for him.
+Her daddy also remembers Grandpa in a Jewish way, but in the end, the little girl finds her own way to remember her Grandpa. [picture book, age 4 and up]

 7. Make a Wish, Molly by Barbara Cohen

 Molly’s family has emigrated from Russia where they were not able to practice their religion freely as Jews.
 America is a tough adjustment for Molly but it becomes easier after she makes a new friend Emma.
 Unfortunately, Emma’s friend Elizabeth doesn’t like her.
 In this story, Emma gets to celebrate two birthdays: Emma’s in an American version and her own in a more traditional Russian way.
 She learns to appreciate both her mother and the special traditions they celebrate. [advanced picture book, ages 6 and up]